sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 Coverage criteria are heuristics (*strategies derived from previous experiences with similar probems* - wikipedia) that can help us ==measure the coverage of the test suite==.

 Coverage criteria is usually qualitative - meaning all we can know is whether the criteria is fullfilled or not.
-Some quantitative coverage criteria exists that can tell us how much criteria is fulfilled (like percentage).
+Some quantitative coverage criteria exists that can tell us how much criteria is fulfilled (*like percentage*).

-In reality, specifications provided are informal and it's hard to get a precise and measurable coverage criteria from just specifications (meaning it's hard to write a test case with good coverage based on specifications alone).
+In reality, specifications provided are informal and it's hard to get a precise and measurable coverage criteria from just specifications (*meaning it's hard to write a test case with good coverage based on specifications alone*).

 So, ==coverage criteria is usually code-based==, meaning it's about how good the test suite covers the code.

-A good understanding of code-based coverage, will help in the design of a specification based test suite with good coverage i.e. when the specifications given are informal. for for
+A good understanding of code-based coverage, will help in the design of a specification based test suite with good coverage i.e. when the specifications given are informal.

+For formal specifications, there are specific coverage criteria to measure how good the test suite is to verify the system based on formal specification.

 **Complexity**